 One is often required to make special maps that shows the distribution of certain features but one would prefer to use a custom symbol instead of the built-in circles, squares, triangles, etc. in the GMT plotting programs plot and plot3d.
 Here we demonstrate one approach that allows for a fair bit of flexibility in designing ones own symbols.
 The following recipe is used when designing a new symbol.

-- Use basemap (or engineering paper!) to set up an empty grid that goes from -0.5 to +0.5 in both x and y.
+Use basemap (or engineering paper!) to set up an empty grid that goes from -0.5 to +0.5 in both x and y.
 Use ruler and compass to draw your new symbol using straight lines, arcs of circles, and stand-alone geometrical objects (see plot man page for a full description of symbol design).
-In this Section we will create two new symbols: a volcano and a bulls eye.
+Here we will create two new symbols: a volcano and a bulls eye.

 After designing the symbol we will encode it using a simple set of rules.
 In our case we describe our volcano and bulls eye using these three freeform polygon generators: